fboschetty/MAGEMinEnsemble/docs/src/intensive_variables.md

     "H2O"   =>  0.00
 )
 ```

 !!! note
     Here `"Fe2O3"` is given a value of 0.00 i.e. reducing conditions.
-Oxygen fugacity is discussed in the @ref[Fugacity and Activity] section.
+Oxygen fugacity is discussed in the [Fugacity and Activity](@ref) section.
 Either `"Fe2O3"` or `"O"` must be defined in the bulk composition.

 Errors will be thrown if the user defines an oxide outside of `MAGEMin`'s compositional space.
 Either due to additional oxides, e.g,. `"CuO"` or if any oxides are missing.

 Any number of oxides can be defined as vectors in a `variable_inputs` dictionary:

 ```Julia
 variable_inputs = OrderedDict(
     # Assign a variable H2O content from 0.0 to 8.0 wt.%